openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

+- (0) Check which fuzz testing, different variables, can be done in tests.
+Check if doing invariant.
+Use ffi to reproduce real payments.
+- (0) How to get testing code coverage on foundry
 - (0) Think if escrow functions should be external, think if escrow should be updated, i think not
 - (0) Check if transferFrom on escrow withdraw works or permit needed
 - (0) Events on _beforeTokenTransfer(after events), think, should do getOwnedRoyalties and depositsOf()